A voice for

 Maca is useful for adapting to altitude sickness, and for athletes or academics as it is thought to improve energy and cognitive function (2,8).

-• Into the heart of Maca
+• Into the heart of maca

 Maca is used both in culinary and medicinal preparations.
 The same seed crop of Maca produces three different coloured roots- yellow, red and black.
 According to ancient Andean shamans, this is no mistake – they believe that ‘la maca’ will provide you with the variety that you need for its unique medicine.